๐Ÿงช

 Chemical Equilibrium

-A state where the forward and reverse reactions proceed at equal rates, so the net concentrations of reactants and products remain constant.
+A dynamic state in a reversible reaction where the forward and reverse reactions proceed at equal rates, so the macroscopic concentrations of reactants and products.

 Prerequisites: